aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/imageorprintoptions/_index.md

 ```

-Gets or sets the sheets to render.
+the sheets to render.
 Default is all visible sheets in the workbook: \{@link com.aspose.cells.SheetSet.getVisible()\}.
 The set is ignored when it is used in [SheetRender](../../com.aspose.cells/sheetrender)

 **Returns:**
 [SheetSet](../../com.aspose.cells/sheetset)